Last updated on: 6/5/2008 2:56:00 PM PST

 Elizabeth Ridenour, Founder and President of The National Council On Bible Curriculum In Public Schools, wrote in the Feb.
 2001 American Family Association Journal that:

-"Our Founding Fathers never intended for the Bible to be removed from our public schools....
+"Our Founding Fathers never intended for the Bible to be removed from our public schools...

-assisted in the denial of the Constitutional rights of students and
+While there are educators who serve their communities in truth and fairness, due to misunderstanding and misinterpretation, many have assisted in the denial of the Constitutional rights of students and teachers."

 Gary Bergel, President of Intercessors for America, wrote in a May 1988 article for his organization that:

 "America's moral decline rapidly accelerated following one event - the U.S. Supreme Court's removal of prayer from our nation's schools.
-On June 25, l962, 39 million students were forbidden to do what they and their predecessors had been doing since the founding of our nation - publicly calling upon the name of the Lord at the beginning of each school day...
+On June 25, 1962, 39 million students were forbidden to do what they and their predecessors had been doing since the founding of our nation - publicly calling upon the name of the Lord at the beginning of each school day...

 The removal of prayer from our schools was a violation of the third commandment which commands us 'not to take the name of the Lord in vain.'
 By the judicial act of forbidding invocation, the Court audaciously elevated a secularized system of education beyond the authority, reach and blessing of God Himself.
 Worse than taking the Lord's sacred name in vain is treating it with contempt, denying it rightful place and stripping it from public use and even from the lips of children.
-Jesus' own expressed desire, 'Let the little children come to Me, and do not forbid them' was also violated by these judges, many of whom were raised in Christian homes….
+Jesus' own expressed desire, 'Let the little children come to Me, and do not forbid them' was also violated by these judges, many of whom were raised in Christian homes...